plone/bobtemplates.plone/docs/templates/theme_package/index.rst

 With this ``template``, you can create a full theme package at once.
 This will create a Plone package with a Barceloneta theme including a full Grunt setup and a copy of all Barceloneta resources.

-If you like it a bit more modular or you don't want to use the Barceloneta theme as a start, you might want to use the :doc:`theme subtemplate </templates/addon/theme/index>` instead!
+If you like it a bit more modular or you don't want to use the Barceloneta theme as a start, you might want to use the :doc:`theme  sub-template  </templates/addon/theme/index>` instead!

 .. note::

-    The theme_package template is deprecated, please use :doc:`theme_barceloneta subtemplate </templates/addon/theme_barceloneta/index>` inside an existing add-on package.
+    The theme_package template is deprecated, please use :doc:`theme_barceloneta  sub-template  </templates/addon/theme_barceloneta/index>` inside an existing add-on package.

 .. code-block:: shell